 Let’s talk knife sharpening.
 Keeping your knife sharp is a quintessential skill for any home cook.
 First thing to know; dull blades are dangerous ones!
-It’s far to easy to let our blades dull and allow the process of kitchen prep to become all the more tedious.
-Well fear no more!
+It’s far too easy to let our blades dull and allow the process of kitchen prep to become all the more tedious.
+Well, fear no more!
 After this guide you’ll have all the required know-how to start honing your skills (and your knives!).
 If you want a run down of a knives anatomy or how to handle a knife before you dive into sharpening click those links!
 Aside from that, let’s just dive into it!

 The Sharp Knife Goal

-Alright, going into knife sharpening there is a few goals.
+Alright, going into knife sharpening there are a few goals.
 First and foremost, we want it to be sharp (which of course we knew that).
 Then secondly, we want the blade to stay sharp.
 Thirdly, we want it to get sharp again, easily.

 So, how do we achieve this trifecta of knife sharpness?
 Well to start, getting a knife sharp is pretty easy.
 Any type of edge will do, and really any steel is going to get sharp eventually.
 That said, getting it to stay sharp and then being easy to sharpen again are two different stories.

 Getting a knife to stay sharp has to do with the quality of the knife.
 Good types of steel such as AUS-8a (that’s a type of heat-treated steel that makes good knives) are better at holding edges.
 The steel is a huge part of what makes a good quality knife so good.
 There are different kinds of edges and some hold up better than others.
-However they usually require fancy sharpeners and take awhile therefore they are no longer satisfying our third criteria: being easy to sharpen.
+However, they usually require fancy sharpeners and take awhile therefore they are no longer satisfying our third criteria: being easy to sharpen.

 The type of edge you pick can mean the difference from having to buy a fancy electric sharpener or a humble tri-stone sharpener.
 I prefer a simple V-edge.
 It’s exactly what you think it is, both sides of the edge come together evenly to a sharp point like a V. It’s generally what knives come out of the box with.
-Also, just about any tri-hone or whet stone will get you a good edge relatively quickly.
+Also, just about any tri-hone or whetstone will get you a good edge relatively quickly.

 So to summarize, we can get anything sharp, but to stay sharp we need some decent steel and the v-edge gives us the quickest path to a good edge.

 Alright, now that we have an idea of what we want to accomplish let’s get out to accomplishing it!
 I believe to have the most control you will want a tri-hone knife sharpener.
 It consists of three flat sides one coarse, one medium and one fine.
 They range from pretty cheap ($20-$25) to $200 or more.
-I’m perfectly happy with my $25 sharpener but if you want something fancy go for it, just make sure it’s not a rip-off!
+I’m perfectly happy with my $25 sharpener, but if you want something fancy go for it, just make sure it’s not a rip-off!

 These types of sharpeners also require some liquid to assist with sharpening.
 You can buy sharpening fluid or just use mineral oil, both work well but mineral oil is probably cheapest.